 Street Maintenance Program

-Learn about upcoming signal upgrades and additions, and learn more about how Traffic Operations staff manage the entire street network in Fort Collins.
-See traffic signal projects poster here.
+Learn about upcoming signal upgrades and additions, and learn about neighborhood traffic mitigation projects.
+See the events poster here.